 Content Marketing

-Today I received a call from a gentlemen who wondered about my relationship to NoDaddy.com, a site that lambastes GoDaddy for its business practices.
+Today, I received a call from a gentleman who wondered about my relationship to NoDaddy.com, a site that lambastes GoDaddy for its business practices.

-After I got to speaking to John, I was amazed at what was happening to him.
+After speaking to John, I was amazed at what was happening to him.
 John purchased GO-DADDY-DOMAINS.COM and GO-DADDY-DOMAIN.COM from… who else… GoDaddy.com.
-I’m not sure whether or not John was surprised that he was able to purchase the domains, but I was!
+I’m not sure whether or not John was surprised that he could buy the domains, but I was!

 If you’re wondering if John is a squatter or trying to take advantage of GoDaddy, I don’t believe so.
-He knew there was an opportunity in purchasing the domains, but I don’t think his intent was evil.
-Speaking to John on the phone, I get the feeling that he doesn’t know this industry inside and out, he just saw an opportunity and jumped on it.
+He knew there was an opportunity to purchase the domains, but I don’t think his intent was evil.
+Speaking to John on the phone, I felt he didn’t know this industry inside and out; he had just seen an opportunity and jumped on it.

 From: Infringements